 This mark is one of the Guards Corps.
 Guard forces were an elite military unit in the army of the Eastern European countries (former Soviet side).
 There was no explanation in particular by instructions of the panda hobby, but a unit in which army district is it?
 I didn’t have a weathering on the missile launchers.
 Well, I think it was not made of aluminum.

 A gun turret is toward the front, so there is an open space in the rear.
 Many panels and nets are arranged.
-I suppose there are an engine compartment, fuel tanks, storages of the missiles and bullets.
+I suppose there is an engine compartment, fuel tanks, storage of the missiles and bullets.

 Roughly speaking, 80 percent of the connecting points don’t fit smoothly.
-I had troubles with an adjustment of big parts and a main connecting point really.
-I can laugh and through all problems, if it’s the 30 years before released kit, I think few modelers are convinced.
+I had trouble with an adjustment of big parts and a main connecting point really.
+I can laugh and through all problems, if it’s the 30 years before the released kit, I think few modelers are convinced.

 This Tunguska is a high-performance weapon, it seems that the high production cost prevents the widespread deployment in Russia in large quantities.
 The kit price is also quite high.

-The assembly of the last part, I did my own judgment some process where I couldn’t understand with the manual.
+In the assembly of the last part, I did my own judgment on some processes where I couldn’t understand with the manual.
 When it’s done up, it’s powerful.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.

 From elementary school through university students repeatedly suspend and restart my modeling, it’s about 25 years of this hobby’s history.

 Born in February 1970, I live in Tokyo.
 From February 2007 I was quietly doing a site called “Miniature-Arcadia”.
 It is being transferred to this blog with the same name from December 2016.
 My update pace is uneven, but please come to see here occasionally.